-- 125. Given the type of targeted attack in this case and sophisticated criminal activity, the type of Private Information involved, and the volume of data obtained in the Data Breach, there is a strong probability that entire batches of stolen information have been placed, or will be placed, on the black market/dark web for sale and purchase by criminals intending to utilize the Private Information for identity theft crimes -e.g., opening bank accounts in the victims' names to make purchases or to launder money; file false tax returns; take out loans or lines of credit; or file false unemployment claims. - 126.
+- 134. Given the type of targeted attack in this case and sophisticated criminal activity, the type of Private Information involved, and the volume of data obtained in the Data Breach, there is a strong probability that entire batches of stolen information have been placed, or will be placed, on the black market/dark web for sale and purchase by criminals intending to utilize the Private Information for identity theft crimes -e.g., opening bank accounts in the victims' names to make purchases or to launder money; file false tax returns; take out loans or lines of credit; or file false unemployment claims. - 135.
 Such fraud may go undetected until debt collection calls commence months, or even years, later.
 An individual may not know that his or her personal information was used to file for unemployment benefits until law enforcement notifies the individual's employer of the suspected fraud.
-Fraudulent tax returns are typically discovered only when an individual's authentic tax return is rejected. - 127.
-Consequently, Plaintiff and Class Members are at a present and continuous risk of fraud and identity theft for many years into the future. - 128.
+Fraudulent tax returns are typically discovered only when an individual's authentic tax return is rejected.

+- 136. Consequently, Plaintiff and Class Members are at a present and continuous risk of fraud and identity theft for many years into the future. - 137.
 The retail cost of credit monitoring and identity theft monitoring can cost around \$200 a year per Class Member.
 This is a reasonable and necessary cost to monitor to protect Class Members from the risk of identity theft that arose from Defendant's Data Breach.
-This is a future cost for a minimum of five years that Plaintiff and Class Members would not need to bear but for Defendant's failure to safeguard their Private Information.